Zagrajki/Multiplication/README.md

 # Multiplication
-Multiplication large numbers in Assembly - 255*255 values of ASCII symbols (using with input file)
+Multiplication of large numbers in Assembly - 255*255 values of ASCII symbols (using with an input file, for example: mul_256.in)